mennotech/terms/TERMS.md

 # Governing Law

 The laws of the Country, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
-Your use of the Application may also be subject to other local, state, national, or international laws.
+Your use of the Application may also be subject to other local, state, province, national, or international laws.

 # Disputes Resolution